SDU-eScience/UCloud/backend/service-common/wiki/microservice_structure.md

 ![](./structure.png)

-**Figure:** The overall structure and internal of a generic UCloud micro-service.
+**Figure:** The overall structure and internals of a generic UCloud micro-service.

 ## Components of a Micro-service